billybrewster/blog/content/arctic/spine2024/index.md

 Garmin Epix Pro 2 watch

-Only needed 100 lumens brightness the majority of the time.
+I only needed 100 lumens brightness the majority of the time.
 Used watch for nav the majority of the time in combination with the map.
 Never needed to use the 64s

 #### Water and carrying capacity